Writing a resume to transition from a substitute teacher to a full-time elementary teacher doesn’t have to be

 The first step is to start networking if you want to gain a full-time position.
 It is essential to know the right people so you can fulfill their needs, from the school principal to the teachers and the staff.

 These are the individuals who will give you the right information and let you in when a permanent teaching position is available.
 Ensure that you’re readily accessible and flexible, full-time with last-minute requests that you are bound to receive.

 Don’t be timid when asking for help.
 Talk to the school administration and other teachers.
 These are your co-workers, and they will give you ideas and provide you with assistance, but remember to do this professionally.
 Create a rapport with the school principal.
 This way, you’re bound to be considered for any substitute teaching job opening that may come up.

 In some areas, like New York, you must apply for certification to become a permanent teacher.
 This certification is valid for only a limited amount of time.

 All applicants must pass the New York state assessment teaching skills.
 You must progress to level three of the certificate levels.
 This certificate doesn’t expire, but it has to be maintained through continuing education.

 Therefore, you must understand the evolving education requirements.
 Renew your teaching certificates at least every five years to keep up with the changing times.

-Continuing education must be done in an accredited college.
+Take continuing education at an accredited college.
 It’s essential to show a mastery of general knowledge and professional preparation for your certificate.
-You need to pass a general test, college-level academic skills (CLAST), and have a valid teaching license given by the U.S state or its territory.
+You need to pass a general test, college-level academic skills (CLAST) and have a valid teaching license given by the U.S state or its territory.

-A valid certificate also issued by the National Board for Professional Teaching Standards will be of added value when applying to become a permanent teacher.
+A valid certificate issued by the National Board for Professional Teaching Standards will be of added value when applying to become a permanent teacher.

 Follow up on any substitute teaching interview.
-You had to continually be a the top of mind of the hiring authority.
+You had to continually be a the top of the mind of the hiring authority.
 Do this in a way that portrays professionalism, and you will be sure to successfully transition from substitute teaching to gain a permanent teaching position.